Donald Trump Explains New Bruise amid Health Questions – What We Know

 She added, "President Trump is a man of the people.
 His commitment is unwavering, and he proves that every single day."

-After taking office, in April 2025 Trump underwent a medical evaluation at Walter Reed Hospital in Bethesda, Maryland.
+In April 2025, after he had taken office, Trump underwent a medical evaluation at Walter Reed Hospital in Bethesda, Maryland.
 These results also showed that he was in strong overall health.

 The report noted that, in addition to aspirin, he was taking several other medications.
 These included rosuvastatin and ezetimibe for cholesterol control and mometasone cream for his skin as needed.
 All required vaccinations, including travel-related immunizations, were up to date.